01-edu/public/subjects/ai/nlp-scraper/audit/README.md

 ###### Does the structure of the project look like the above?

-###### Does the README file give an introduction of the project, show the username, describe the feature engineering and show the best score on the leaderboard?

 ###### Does the environment contain all libraries used and their versions that are necessary to run the code?

 ##### Scraper